innomotics/sealpack/OSS_checklist.md

 and guidance.

 * [x] You have chosen a standard [Open Source license](https://opensource.org/licenses) in coordination with the budget owner, according to the projects goals and context.
-* [ ] You have checked that there are no license incompatibilities in your code.
+* [x] You have checked that there are no license incompatibilities in your code.
+  * Did an in-depth license clearing based on a generated SBOM
-* [ ] Any third-party components that are published along with the project have gone through a clearing process.
+* [x] Any third-party components that are published along with the project have gone through a clearing process.
 * [x] You provide the full text of the license in the root directory of your project, e.g. in a file named `LICENSE`.
 * [x] You provide the copyright information in the root directory of your project, e.g. in a file named `COPYING` or in the `README`.
 * [x] Source files contain correct and complete information regarding licensing (using the [SPDX](https://spdx.org/) license identifiers) and copyright.